raymcdermott/heroku-deps-build-pack/README.md

 You may specify one or more aliases to run during the `compile` phase of the deployment using a [config var](https://devcenter.heroku.com/articles/config-vars#managing-config-vars)

-This is how you can ensure that your server dependencies are on your CLASSPATH and don't need to be downloaded again when you try to start the server.
+:information_source: This is how you can ensure that your server dependencies are on your CLASSPATH and don't need to be downloaded again when you try to start the server.

 One simple test that triggers the server dependency is all that is needed here.
 No biggieif you have more tests.